-Egypt, land of pharaohs, majestic pyramids, and the legendary Nile, invites you on an extraordinary journey through millennia of history.
-From the colossal temples of Luxor and Karnak to the treasures of Islamic Cairo, passing by the colorful marine life of the Red Sea, our stays in Egypt promise adventure, culture, and mythical discoveries.
-Explore our offers and be enchanted by the eternal magic of Egypt.
+Egypt, land of pharaohs, majestic pyramids and the legendary Nile, invites you on an extraordinary journey through millennia of history.
+From the colossal temples of Luxor and Karnak to the treasures of Islamic Cairo, via the colourful seabeds of the Red Sea, our stays in Egypt are a promise of adventure, culture and mythical discoveries.
+Explore our offers and let yourself be enchanted by the eternal magic of Egypt.

-Explore the Giza Pyramids and the Sphinx, the tombs of the Valley of the Kings, and the grand temples along the Nile (Luxor, Karnak, Abu Simbel).
+Explore the Pyramids of Giza and the Sphinx, the tombs of the Valley of the Kings, and the grand temples along the Nile (Luxor, Karnak, Abu Simbel).

 The Nile, river of life and history

-Sail on the Nile during a peaceful cruise, discover the lush landscapes of its banks and understand its central role in Egyptian civilization.
+Sail on the Nile on a peaceful cruise, discover the lush landscapes along its banks and understand its central role in Egyptian civilisation.

 Underwater treasures in the Red Sea

-Dive or snorkel in some of the world’s most beautiful coral reefs (Sharm el-Sheikh, Hurghada, Marsa Alam).
+Dive or snorkel among some of the most beautiful coral reefs in the world (Sharm el-Sheikh, Hurghada, Marsa Alam).

 A rich Islamic and Coptic heritage

-Discover the historical mosques, lively souks, and ancient churches of Cairo.
+Discover Cairo’s historic mosques, lively souks and ancient churches.

 €2,490